abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 }
 ```

-Now it will render inside this component instead of in the main `App.js`
+Now it will render inside this component instead of in the main `App.jsx`

-The `AllCharacters.js` should now overall look like this:
+The `AllCharacters.jsx` should now overall look like this:

 ```jsx
 import React, { useState, useEffect } from "react";